Learning Places and Spaces - virtual and actual

 Physical spaces:

-In 2004 I was fortunate enough to be commissioned by CABE and RIBA to research the question "what does pedagogy look like in the future?", and "are we building the right schools to house it today?".
-Here is my final report.
-Here is a shorter page / paper of the drivers of change.
+In 2004 I was fortunate enough to be commissioned by CABE and RIBA to research the question "what does pedagogy look like in the future?", and "are we building the right schools to house it in today?".
+Here is the final report.
+Here is a shorter page / paper of the .

 As part of the CABE / RIBA work Alison Banks, then head of the remarkable Chafford Hundred School in Thurrock was interviewed.
 Her video answers and observations (what they did there and why..) make a really useful resource for anyone interested in the new schools.
-Alison is now heading up the new Westminster Academy.
+Alison is now heading up the new Westminster Academy (I still need to fix the QuickTime links in this section - will do, sorry)

 From a host of interesting designs, you might want to explore these three (one, two and three) images from the remarkable Hellerup School in Denmark - look at the way the stairs are wide enough to double as a lecture theatre, and no narrow stairwells as a result.